TabbycatDebate/tabbycat/docs/features/standings-rules.rst

     - The number of debates in which the team came second.
 Only makes sense for British Parliamentary.

+  * - Number of thirds
+    - The number of debates in which the team came third.
+Only makes sense for British Parliamentary with variable round weights.

   * - Number of pullups before this round
     - The number of times the team has been pulled up as part of :ref:`draw generation <draw-generation>`.
 You probably wouldn't use this